 Once you’ve identified the right influencers, invite them to your event and strike a deal with them.
 If your event repeats yearly, build and maintain a relationship with your influencers.
 If they show up at your events repeatedly, their support for you will have a greater impact on their followers.
 Ask them to use your hashtag when sharing your event.

 Hold online pre-events for some pre-attendee engagement

-Another way to create buzz and boost attendee engagement is to organise a pre-event online.
-An engaging pre-event will promote your main event and give potential attendees an idea of what to expect there.
+Another way to create buzz and boost attendee engagement is to organize a pre-event online.
+An engaging pre-event will promote your main event and give potential attendees an idea of what to expect.
 Furthermore, you (and your influencers) get a chance to convince them to buy a ticket.

-For one, make sure your profile always includes a link to your website and your event hashtag.
-But also make good use of the handy pinning feature on Twitter and Facebook.
-Pin the most relevant post for your event — that might be your link to ticket sales, your most recent speaker promotion post or your call for your audience to participate in your contest — and keep it updated.
+Ensure your profile always includes a link to your website and event hashtag.
+But also use the handy pinning feature on Twitter and Facebook.
+Pin the most relevant post for your event — that might be your link to ticket sales, your most recent speaker promotion post, or your call for your audience to participate in your contest — and keep it updated.